Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 The day I went on my hike, the large group that was supposed to hike that day had cancelled and I was the only person on the tour.
 This means I could completely set my own pace.
 As someone who hikes a few times a year and considers of average fitness level, I finished the hike in just under an hour and a half.

 It’s important to take pace yourself and take breaks when needed.
-If you do not already have it, I would recommend buying a backpack with water pack inside it so you can hydrate as you walk.
+If you do not already have it, I would recommend buying a backpack with a water pack inside it so you can hydrate as you walk.

 I purchased this backpack from Amazon.
 It is also the backpack I used for my Machu Picchu trek.
-I comes with a hydration pack.
+It comes with a hydration pack.
 It also features so many small pockets so there is plenty of room for storage

 Riding A Horse To Rainbow Mountain

-Whether you’re struggling with the altitude sickness or too fatigued from previous hikes, luckily, you have an alternative way to make it up the mountain: by horse.
+Whether you’re struggling with altitude sickness or too fatigued from previous hikes, luckily, you have an alternative way to make it up the mountain: by horse.

 At the base of the trail, you’ll find many locals with horses eager to give you a ride to the top.
 The fee for this is about 90 soles so make sure you bring cash if you think you may need this option.